Mat1020/RaspPi-LED/README.md

 - Breadboard

 ## Building Up the Circuit:
+**Raspberry Pi GPIO Pinout Diagram** <br>
+Before connecting and setting anything yet, we need to understand what the pinout of your Raspberry Pi is.
+The Raspberry Pi GPIO pinout diagram shows you the **name** of the pins and  **information about the functions of each pin**.
+Below, you can see

 **Step 1:** <br>
 Connect one of the female/male jumper to the GND pin